TestSubjector/testsubjector.github.io/_poetry/2018-03-03-A-Question-Of-Nature.md

 ---
-layout: poetry
+layout: post
-title: A Question Of Nature
+title: "A Question Of Nature"
 date: 2017-03-03
 ---